MohammadrezaFarahmand/Shopping-store/README.md

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view itin h browser.
 The page will reload if
-You will also see an
+You will also see a
 Launches
 See the section about [running tests](htts:/faogiu.irrt-do/n-ttfoo Builds the app for